dortania/OpenCore-Install-Guide/extras/smbios-support.md

 1. Find the right CPU Generation and tier as closely as possible
 2. Then match up with either iGPU only or dGPU SMBIOS
-3. Finally decide on misc things(like exact GPU and CPU)
+3. Finally decide on misc things (like exact GPU and CPU)

 And there's also some special notes with SMBIOS:

 * iMacPro1,1 and MacPro7,1 are the only 2 SMBIOS that will allow for dGPU to handle all the workload including background rendering and other tasks that the iGPU would handle
-  * We only recommend this SMBIOS if you require this, however you'll likely need to fix power management as sleep may break if your hardware isn't of this class(ie. HEDT/Server/AMD): [Fixing Power management](https://dortania.github.io/OpenCore-Post-Install/universal/pm.html)
+  * We only recommend this SMBIOS if you require this, however you'll likely need to fix power management as sleep may break if your hardware isn't of this class (ie. HEDT/Server/AMD): [Fixing Power management](https://dortania.github.io/OpenCore-Post-Install/universal/pm.html)
   * Note that this requires a Polaris, Vega or Navi GPU to work properly.
 * iMac20,2 is a custom SMBIOS meant only for Apple's custom i9-10910 CPU, so unless you have an i9-10900K we recommend using iMac20,1
-* MacMini SMBIOS should be avoided unless you're running mobile hardware without a built-in display
+* Mac Mini SMBIOS should be avoided unless you're running mobile hardware without a built-in display
-  * Intel NUC are the ideal hardware for this SMBIOS
+  * Intel NUCs are the ideal hardware for this SMBIOS
 * iGPU-less CPUs **MUST** pay very close attention when selecting a SMBIOS, as Apple always assumes the iGPU is present on the iMac SMBIOS, so you will need to find a SMBIOS without this requirement like iMac Pro or Mac Pro.
   * This also applies to AMD CPUs